Data protection

 What are Facebook tools?

-We use selected Facebook tools on our website.
+We use selected tools from Facebook on our website.
 Facebook is a social media network of the company Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2 Ireland.
-With the aid of this tool we can provide the best possible offers to you and anyone interested in our products and services.
+With these tools, we can offer you and people interested in our products and services the best possible deal.

-If your data is collected and forwarded via our embedded Facebook elements or via our Facebook page (fanpage), both we and Facebook Ireland Ltd. are responsible for this.
-However, should any further processing occur, then Facebook is solely responsible for this data.
-Our joint commitments were also set out in a publicly available agreement at https://www.facebook. com / legal / controller_addendum .
-It e.g. states that we must clearly inform you about the use of Facebook tools on our website.
-We are also responsible for ensuring that the tools are securely integrated into our website and are in accordance with the applicable privacy laws.
-Facebook, on the other hand, is e.g. responsible for the data security of Facebook’s products.
-If you have any questions about Facebook’s data collection and processing, you can contact the company directly.
-Should you direct the question to us, we are obliged to forward it to Facebook.
+If data about you is collected and forwarded through our embedded Facebook elements or our Facebook page (fan page), both we and Facebook Ireland Ltd. are responsible for it.
+Facebook alone is responsible for the further processing of this data.
+Our joint obligations have also been outlined in a publicly accessible agreement at https://www.facebook.com/legal/controller_addendum anchored.
+It states that we must clearly inform you about the use of Facebook tools on our site.
+Furthermore, we are also responsible for ensuring that the tools are integrated into our website in compliance with data protection laws.
+Facebook, on the other hand, is responsible for the data security of Facebook products.
+If you have any questions regarding data collection and processing by Facebook, you can contact the company directly.
+If you direct the question to us, we are obliged to forward it to Facebook.

-In the following we will give you an overview on the different Facebook tools, as well as on what data is sent to Facebook and how you can erase this data.
+Below, we provide an overview of the various Facebook tools, what data is sent to Facebook, and how you can delete this data.

 - Facebook Login